zhangchengchuan/tp-1/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.
-E.g. `todo DESCRIPTION` , here `DESCRIPTION` is the parameter.<br>
+E.g. `addTask n/TASK_NAME` , here `DESCRIPTION` is the parameter.<br>

 * Items in square brackets are optional.
-E.g. `todo DESCRIPTION [/mod CS2103]`<br>
+E.g. `addTask n/TASK_NAME [mod/CS2103]`<br>

 </div>

 --------------------------------------------------------------------------------------------------------------------
 ### TASK:

-#### Adding a task: `todo`, `deadline`, `event`
+#### Adding a task: `addTask`

 Adds a task to the address book.
-The task must be one of the three categories:

-1. `todo`: A task not associated with a date or time
-2. `deadline`: A task that must be done before a deadline
-3. `event`: A task that takes place over a time window

-Optionally, a task can be linked to a module.
+A name and description for the task is compulsory.
+It is optional to include an associated Module name, a start datetime and an end datetime.
+**:information_source: A start datetime cannot be included without an end datetime:**

 Format:

-    todo DESCRIPTION [/mod MODULE]
-    deadline DESCRIPTION /by DATE TIME [/mod MODULE] event DESCRIPTION /at DATE START_TIME END_TIME [/mod MODULE]
+    addTask n/NAME d/DESCRIPTION [mod/MODULE_NAME] [s/START_DATETIME] [e/END_DATETIME]

 #### Read details of a task: `readTask`
 View a task in detail.

 Format: `readTask INDEX`
 - Read task details at the specified `INDEX`.
 The index refers to the index number shown in the displayed task list.
-The index **must be a positive integer** 1, 2, 3, ...
+- The index **must be a positive integer** 1, 2, 3, ...
-- Tasks will be displayed in this format: [type][status] description (date time)
+- Tasks will be displayed in this format: [Status] description (Module)(Date Time)
-    - Type: T for `todo`, D for `deadline`, E for `event`
     - Status: X for done, blank for not done
+    - Module is the name of the associated module
     - Date is in the format: Month Day Year
     - Time is in 24-hour format

 Example: `readTask 3`

-#### Update a task: updateTask
+#### Edit a task: editTask
-Update an existing task in the task list.
+Edit an existing task in the task list.

-Format: `updateTask INDEX CATEGORY CONTENT`
+Format: `editTask INDEX [n/NAME] [d/DESCRIPTION] [mod/MODULE_NAME] [s/START_DATETIME] [e/END_DATETIME]`
-- Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed task list.
-The index **must be a positive integer** 1, 2, 3, ...
+* The index refers to the index number shown in the displayed module list
+* The index **must be a positive integer** 1, 2, 3, ...
-- `CATEGORY` must be one of the following:
+* At least one of the optional fields must be provided.
-    - `description`
-    - `date`
-    - `time`
-    - `start_time`
-    - `end_time`
-    - `mod`
-- The format of the `CONTENT` must match the `CATEGORY`.
-E.g. if `CATEGORY` is the `date`, the `CONTENT` must be a valid date like 2021-09-08
-- Existing values will be updated to the input values
+* Existing values will be updated to the input values.

-Example: `updateTask 3 description buy milk`
+Example: `editTask 3 d/buy milk`

 #### Deleting a task: `deleteTask`
 Deletes the specified task from the task list.